 For example: A construction company did not exert sufficient control over a historic restoration specialist who set his own schedule, worked without supervision, used his own business debit card to buy materials, and declined the company’s job offer so he could control his own work.8

 Workers who provide services within the hiring entity’s usual course of business are employees.
-These workers would ordinarily be viewed by others as employees of the company.9
+Others would ordinarily view these workers as employees of the company.9

 For example: A bakery that hires cake decorators to work on its customized cakes on a regular basis would be hiring employees.10